-Full-time (12 credits or more per semester) 3⁄4-time (9-11 credits per semester) 1⁄2-time (6-8 credits per semester)
+- Full-time (12 units or more per semester)

+- /4 time (9-11 units per semester)

+- 1⁄2 time (6-8 units per semester)

-The following grades are considered to demonstrate satisfactory course completion: A, B, C, D, and Credit.
-Grades that do not demonstrate course completion are: F, No Credit, Incomplete and W/WP/WF.
+Unit completion is reviewed annually, at the completion of the Spring semester.
+Summer classes will be considered part of Fall semester.
+The following grades are considered to demonstrate satisfactory course completion: A, B, C, D and Credit.
+Grades that do not demonstrate course completion are: F, No Credit, Incomplete and W.